 Where to Find Mid-Century Modern Homes

-The rise of mid-century modern homes coincides with the development of suburban America.
-When soldiers returned from World War II, they built mid-century homes all across the United States—meaning, you'll find high prairie and mid-century modern homes in virtually every town in every state in the U.S.
+When soldiers returned from World War II, they built mid-century homes all across the United States—meaning, you'll find mid-century modern homes in virtually every town in every state in the U.S.

 The largest collection of mid-century modern homes, however, can be seen in Palm Springs, California.
 Some of the world's most famous mid-century modern architects built homes, hotels, motels, and other structures in Palm Springs, and many homeowners building new construction replicate the style.